Homogenization of Nonlocal Partial Differential Equations Related to Stochastic Differential Equations with L\'evy Noise: Nonlocal Poisson equation with zeroth-order term

 \section{Nonlocal Poisson equation with zeroth-order term}

 As mentioned in the introduction, we will apply Zvonkin's transform to study the homogenization of SDEs and nonlocal PDEs.
-Before that, we shall investigate the strong well-posedness of the SDEs presented in the previous section, and Zvonkin's transform will also play an important role in this step (see next section).
-The key is to consider the following nonlocal Poisson equation with zeroth-order term,
+Before that, we shall investigate the strong well-posedness of all the SDEs presented in the previous section, and Zvonkin's transform will also play an important role in this step (see next section).
+For the generality, we will focus on SDE \eqref{X_tilde} with $\bar\sigma$ \emph{only} satisfying Assumption \ref{coef1}-\ref{Jacobian} in the whole of this section as well as Subsection \ref{subsec:4-1}, since SDEs \eqref{Xe} and \eqref{Xe_tilde} are basically of the same form.